MetroCS/redistricting/Vision.md

 - Demonstrates how redistricting can be used to establish an advantage for a political party or group (Gerrymandering); and
 - Facilitates incrementally adding functionality to its modeling capability.

+### Scope

+Initial Scope
+- A library (Java package) that provides utilities for building programs that investigate redistricting scenarios Expanded Scope
+- A user interface for redistricting scenario exploration

 ## Stakeholder Types